For many people, one of the most confusing aspects of Spanish wine is the system used to classify it - the Denominación de Origen system.

 List of Spain's DOPs

-To help you get a fix on the differences between DOCs, DOs and VCs and give you a sense of whereabouts in Spain all those DOPs are located, we've put together this (pretty) comprehensive list.
-We're doing our best to keep it bang up to date, but changes do happen.
+We're doing our best to keep this list bang up to date, but changes do happen.
 So if you spot any information on here that is a touch out of date, please let us know.

 Vinos de Pago (VP)